hoodiecrow/ConsTcl/README.md

 ## Evaluation

-The second thing an interpreter must be able to do is to reduce expressions to their _normal form_, or _evaluate_ them.
+The second thing an interpreter must be able to do is to _evaluate_ expressions, that is reduce them to _normal form_.
 As an example, 2 + 6 and 8 are two expressions that have the same value, but the latter is in normal form (can't be reduced further) and the former is not.

 To be able to evaluate every kind of expression, a structured approach is needed.
 Lisp has nine syntactic forms, each with its own syntax, and each with its own process of evaluation.